Skip to main content

 Canada’s best credit cards with travel insurance at a glance

 Usually when people speak about travel insurance they’re referring to travel medical, which covers you in situations where medical care is required abroad.
 However, other types of travel insurance you may need include travel accident, trip cancellation and interruption, delayed baggage, and lost baggage.
-This is especially relevant as there are on going travel troubles for WestJet passengers due to a call to strike.
+These can help you plan trips with greater peace of mind in case of non-refundable costs or additional travel expenses due to unforeseen circumstances.

-The good news is that many premium credit cards offer a comprehensive travel insurance package as a standard benefit.
+The good news is that many credit cards today offer a comprehensive travel insurance package as a standard benefit.

 FAQ